 Emergency Supply List

-If you are planning a trip then having some if not most of the materials mentioned below will come in handy for water-related emergencies.
+If you are planning a trip then you’ll want to have at least some of the materials mentioned below.
+All of it will come in handy for water-related emergencies.

 - Countertop water filters